The Politics of Language: Examining the Future of the Multilingual State

 Let’s consider some important countries’ reasons behind their language politics and how they tie in with the future of international and foreign language studies.

-Ukraine’s President Pyotr Poroshenko declared in an address devoted to the 18th anniversary of the country’s Constitution this June that the Ukrainian language has been, is, and will continue to be the only language of the state.
+In June 2014, Ukraine’s President Pyotr Poroshenko declared in an address devoted to the 18th anniversary of the country’s Constitution that the Ukrainian language had been, was, and would continue to be the only language of the state.

 Ukraine is one of many countries that have legislation about which languages can be spoken.
 There are often political implications for countries that have more than one official language, and many governments will use ‘language policy’ to favor one language over another or promote all national languages on an even scale.